jazz-soft/qr-gen/README.md

 █ ▀▀▀ █ █▄ ▀█▄█▄ █▄█▄▄ ▀█▀ ▄▀
 ▀▀▀▀▀▀▀ ▀▀▀▀  ▀  ▀ ▀▀▀ ▀▀  ▀▀
 ```
+Sorry, it doesn’t look very impressive in the Markdown document, but it works nevertheless! :)

 See more examples of generating SVG and Canvas images in this repository.